How to Create a Macro Button to Save & Close an Excel Workbook

 Save the Workbook

-If the Excel workbook is not already saved you will be prompted to do so.
-When saving make sure that you save the workbook as a macro enabled workbook.
+If the Excel workbook is not already saved, you will be prompted to do so as a result of saving the module in the last step.
+When saving the workbook make sure that you save the workbook as a Macro-Enabled workbook.

 Save as Macro Enabled

 After the workbook has been saved as a macro enabled workbook the button can be tested.
 To create this test make sure that the button is deselected, then add some text to a cell.